Kittyhacker101-Software/KatOS/README.md

 Welcome to the KatOS repo, where build scripts for making core parts of KatOS are stored.
 KatOS is a modern and lightweight operating system for server systems.
-This project is a work in progress, and will be finished very soon.

 # Directory Structure
 - Core - Core parts of the KatOS system